1 October 1944

 With dryer weather maintaining the roads was improving

-and Col. Lieber, Corps Deputy Chief of Staff.
-"C" Company reinforced bridge
+Group and Col. Lieber, Corps Deputy Chief of Staff.
+"C" Company

-thrower demonstration including Lt.
-Christiansen which General Patton also
+including Lt.
+Christiansen which General Patton also attended.

 29 October 1944